GibsonDisaster/Carrie-Programming-Language/README.md

 # Carrie Programming Language

-A general purpose programming language.
+This is not an enjoyable language to write in.
+Take the most ugly weird Pascal code and then put it all into one String with made of a different pairs of functions and arguments.
+Completely unreadable.
 Not anywhere near done.
 Named after the Sufjan Stevens album "Carrie and Lowell".

 ## Getting Started